MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-deployment.md

 ## License requirements

 The concepts covered in this guide assume you have Microsoft 365 Enterprise E5 or an equivalent product.
-Some of the recommendations in this guide can be implemented with lower SKUs.
+Some of the recommendations in this guide can be implemented with other licenses.
 For more information, see [Microsoft 365 Enterprise licensing](https://www.microsoft.com/licensing/product-licensing/microsoft-365-enterprise).

 To automate license provisioning, consider [group-based licensing](/azure/active-directory/enterprise-users/licensing-groups-assign) for your users.